Last updated: August 24, 2022

 3. Rose Bay to Harbour Bridge

 From Circular Quay, head into The Rocks and make your way to the classic Bridge Stairs on Cumberland Street, which is also the starting point of the Sydney Harbour Bridge Walk.

 4. Harbour Bridge to Taronga Zoo

-After crossing the Harbour Bridge, make your way to Bradfield Park below the bridge and head to the Broughton St Lookout, one of the most scenic lookout points in Sydney.
+After crossing the Harbour Bridge, go to Bradfield Park below the bridge and head to the Broughton St Lookout, one of Sydney’s most scenic lookout points.

-The views of the city skyline, the Opera House and the Harbour Bridge from this lookout are absolutely stunning.
+From this lookout, the views of the city skyline, the Opera House and the Harbour Bridge are absolutely stunning.

 From the Broughton St Lookout, you have the option to do a detour along the Lavender Bay foreshore, past Luna Park and the art deco North Sydney Olympic Pool.